-As every year, Helene Lavoix conducted an intensive executive training at Vesalius College in December 2018.
+As every year, Helene Lavoix conducted an intensive executive training at Vesalius College in December 2019 (forthcoming), January 2019, December 2018.
 This year, the training was also webcast by Vesalius to allow far away students to take the training.

 Training at Nordis

 In December 2017, as last year, Helene Lavoix taught for the Norwegian Defence Intelligence School (NORDIS) intensive training programme.